PanCakeConnaisseur/user_backend_sql_raw/README.md

 ## Security
 - Password length is limited to 100 characters to prevent denial of service attacks against the web server.
-Otherwise users can supply passwords with 10000 or more characters which can cause a very high load for the server when they are run through hashing functions.
+Otherwise malicious users could feed your Nextcloud instance with passwords that have a length of tens of thousands of characters which could cause a very high load due to expensive password hashing operations.
 - The username during user creation (`create_user`) and the display name (`set_display_name`) are not limited in length.
 You should limit this on the db layer.